jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 We cannot get it 100% exact for forex and commodities.
 Indices, we are near exact (note: limited sampling results).
 Multiplication factor per symbol needs to get supported.
 This will become feature-014.
 Needs to get implemented in the transform stage (the base 1m aggregate needs to change. so rebuild-full will be needed when this is done).
 I am debating if i am letting the transform-step look into the resample-symbols configuration.
 Seperation of concerns i would like to retain.
 Need to brain on it.

 Revisited: the MT4 concept of volume is actually the number of ticks in the bar.
-I am not sure if i am going to change this.
+More research needed first.

 ### Session from-to support - **Solved, merge support is in for SGD, available in main**